 Find Alternative Places to Go

-With more people on public lands this summer there is an uptick in destructive behavior in national parks.
-Know the rules and what not to do on public lands.
-Report graffiti and bad behavior to rangers and park personnel.
+With more people on public lands there is an uptick in destructive behavior in national parks.
+Know the rules and what NOT to do on public lands.
+Report bad behavior to rangers and park personnel.
 Learn Leave No Trace principles and educate your children early so they also know how to protect our public lands.
 Most importantly: don’t feed the wildlife.

-Because info changes quickly, Google frequently doesn’t have the correct info.
-If there is some place you especially want to go or see, the best thing to do is to check with them directly, either by phone or their website.
-A word of caution: we found many websites not being updated frequently enough to keep up with changes.
+Because info changes quickly, even Google frequently doesn’t have the correct info.
+If there is some place you especially want to go or see, the best thing to do is to check with that place directly, either by phone or their website.
+A word of caution: we found many websites were not being updated frequently enough to keep up with changes.
 Calling is best.

 Take What You Need